 - Front six-piston Brembo brake upgrade system with red calipers ($3,150)

-We should also point out that this car appears to be a preview of the Camaro Redline Edition, which we first said would be resurrected for the 2020 model year back in July.
-The red accented grille insert and black and red decals seem to hint at the new Redline Edition, so it looks like Chevy is hitting two birds with one stone with the Camaro LT1 Convertible Concept.
+We should also point out that this car might be a preview of the Camaro Redline Edition, which GM Authority was first to report would return for the 2020 model year.
+The red accented lower grille, along with the red decals throughout, seem to hint at the new Redline Edition.